lycheeverse/lycheeverse.github.io/rate-limits.md

 it means **you're getting rate-limited** 😐.
 As per the message, you can make lychee use a GitHub personal access token to circumvent this.

+> [!TIP]
 > When using `GITHUB_TOKEN`, the rate limit is **1,000 requests per hour per repository**.
-For requests to resources that belong to an enterprise account on GitHub.com, GitHub Enterprise Cloud's rate limit applies, and the limit is 15,000 requests per hour per repository. ([Source](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps))
+> For requests to resources that belong to an enterprise account on GitHub.com,
+> GitHub Enterprise Cloud's rate limit applies, and the limit is 15,000 requests
+> per hour per repository. ([Source](https://docs.github.com/en/developers/apps/building-github-apps/rate-limits-for-github-apps))
+> So using a token can greatly increase the number of requests you can make! 🚀

 The token can be generated in your GitHub account settings page.
 A personal token with no extra permissions is enough to be able to check public repos